 Wherever your branding lives, you want it to all tie together.
-The colors, look and feel should be reflected in your website and social platforms to emphasize who you are and what your brand represents.
+The colors, look, and feel should be reflected in your website and social platforms to emphasize who you are and what your brand represents.

 - Evolve with the times and your audience.

-A perfect example of this done right is with Taylor Swift.
-She went from young country artist to a strong pop diva.
+A perfect example of this done right is Taylor Swift.
+She went from a young country artist to a strong pop diva.
 She was able to grow and evolve.
 Because of that, she was able to reach a broader audience.

 An example of this done wrong is with Uber/Lyft versus taxis.
 The sharing ride apps have been gaining ground transportation momentum over the last few years.
-This may cause taxis to one day be the next Blockbuster.
+This may cause taxis to one day to be the next Blockbuster.

 A frequently asked question I get is which CMS to use.
 It’s easy for many of us to say go with WordPress.
 But this should really be decided based on budget and resources.
 Your website should grow as your business grows.

 No matter the platform, good branding should be a top priority.
-For businesses that are using Wix or SquareSpace, I’ll tell them to invest in good branding before they even consider SEO.
-That’s also true for WordPress and above, but usually businesses that use the templated CMS platforms have a lack of budget and resources.
+For businesses that are using Wix or Squarespace, I’ll tell them to invest in good branding before they even consider SEO.
+That’s also true for WordPress and above, but usually, businesses that use the templated CMS platforms have a lack of budget and resources.

 |Business Phase 1||Business Phase 2||Business Phase 3|

-|New and growing businesses |
+|New and growing businesses|